tc39/proposal-pattern-matching/README.md

 without it, you have to use a binding pattern and just ignore the result, or create a no-op always-succeeds custom matcher object.

+Issue: We should *probably* sync this with destructuring too:
+`const [void, void, a] = ...;` to only bind the third value from the array.

 #### Examples

 ```js